saltastro/flask-start-setup/README.md

 chmod u+x run_tests.sh
 ```

-Finally, you should modify the `README.md` file as required.
+Finally, you should modify the `README.md` file as required, and add a `LICENSE.txt` file.

 ### On a remote server